jon-jacky/Piety/editors/edsel.md

 again.
 (If you do not type the extra space at the end of each line, words will run together where the lines are joined.)

+If you type a long line so the end disappears off the right edge, then shorten the line by deleting characters in the middle so the following characters move left again, the characters that were beyond the right edge do not reappear.
+You must use the display editing *refresh* command *C-l* to make them reappear.

 #### Undo ####

 **edsel** has no *undo* command.
 But it is usually possible to recover